 Duvidha (1973), Kaul’s third film, was also his first in colour.
 Derived from Vijaydan Detha’s short story, the film tells of a merchant’s son (Ravi Menon) who returns home with his new bride (Raisa Padamsee) only to be sent away again of family business.
 A ghost witnesses the bride’s arrival and falls in love with her.
 He takes on the husband’s form and lives with her.
-She has his child and thento complicate matetrs, the real husband reaches home.
+She has his child and then to complicate matters, the real husband reaches home.
 A shepherd finally traps the ghost in a bag.
 The film uses the classical styles of Kangra and Basohli miniature paintings for its colour schemes and framing and focuses on the wife’s life, developing the characters through parallel, historically uneven and even contradictory narratives.
 The film is a very finished and polished product and one of Kaul’s best known films, shown widely across Europe.
 The film also won the National Award for Best Direction.
-A few years back, Amol Palekar did a less than satisfactory adaptation of the same story asPaheli (2005) starring Shah Rukh Khan and Rani Mukherji.
+A few years back, Amol Palekar did a less than satisfactory adaptation of the same story as Paheli (2005), starring Shah Rukh Khan and Rani Mukerji.

-Mani Kaul, along with K Hariharan Saeed Akhtar Mirza as well as other filmmakers set up the Yukt Film Co-operative (Union of Kinematograph Technicians) in 1976.
+Mani Kaul, along with K Hariharan and Saeed Akhtar Mirza, as well as other filmmakers set up the Yukt Film Co-operative (Union of Kinematograph Technicians) in 1976.
 This led to a remarkable avant-guard experiment in collective filmmaking as the group made Ghasiram Kotwal (1976), one of the most celebrated plays in Indian Theatre.
 The play was staged by the Theatre Academy Pune in 1972 and its members participated in the film’s cast as well.
 The film, though commenting on Maratha and Indian history, has more contemporary ramifications as it explores metamorphically Indira Gandhi’s reign and the period of ‘Emergency.’

 In Mani Kaul’s cinematic conception, fiction and documentary films have no clear demarcated dividing line.
 Quoting filmmaker Putul Mahmood, who also worked with Kaul, “Mani Kaul’s documentary films, often neglected, are easily India’s most acutely original, avant garde and experimental films.
 I’d say Mani Kaul is India’s most significant documentary filmmaker.”
 In an interview, Kaul himself said, “All my life I have tried to find different ways to do away with a linear narrative.
 This is why I was interested in documentaries.
 I find the documentary form very interesting, and within it the poetic documentary.”
-Indeed, films like Dhrupad (1982), Mati Manas (1984) and Siddheshwari (1989) have a rare cultural intensity where the two different genres have been successfully fused together.
+Indeed, films like Dhrupad (1982), Mati Manas (1984) and Siddheshwari (1989) have a rare cultural intensity where poetry, fiction and the documentary have been successfully fused together.
 Dhrupad explores the origins of dhrupad through its evolution to the classical form to which it is known today.
 Mati Manas rises above the documentary form and traces the development of pottery down the ages in the sub-continent while Siddheshwari is based on the life of the great eponymous thumri singer of Varanasi.
 The film won the National Award for the Best Arts/Culture Film, the jury’s citation stating, “For its innovative and stylised interpretation of a singer’s work and her milieu.”

 With Nazar (1989) and Idiot (1991), Kaul turned his attention to the writings of Dostoevsky.
 The former is based on Dostoevsky’s story The Meek Creature and a major part of the film, which also has references to Bresson’s Une Femme Deouce (1969) based on the same story, chronicles the young wife’s alienation in a disintegraing marriage as she first resists and then succumbes to the order of things in a world in which her place is determined regardless of her efforts to intervene.
 The film’s strength lies in the visual force which beautifully conveys the ambience of claustrophobia and auto-destruction.

 After a stint in Netherlands teaching music, Mani Kaul worked as the Creative Director of the Film House at Osian’s Connoisseurs of Art, Mumbai.